 The Admission Procedure for Warsaw International Studies in Psychology

-In 2021 admissions, the qualification procedure will consist of two stages.
-First stage is calculating the score on the basis of the results achieved at the end of secondary education.
-Second stage is an additional entrance exam.
+In 2023 admissions, the qualification procedure will consist of two stages.
+First one is calculating Candidate’s score on the basis of the results achieved at the end of secondary education.
+Second stage is an additional entrance exam – which can take place online.

-Given there are places left, a second round of admissions is organized in September.
+We offer 42 places and given there will be some free places left, a second round of admissions will be organized in September.

 The classes start at the beginning of October.